Gungun1404/Redbus/README.md

 4. Click on the Train Ticket tab or open train.html to view the train ticket booking UI.

 📅 Future Scope
-Add JavaScript to enable dynamic ticket search

-Integrate API for real-time train/bus data
+1.Add JavaScript to enable dynamic ticket search 2.Integrate API for real-time train/bus data

-Create user authentication flow (Login/Signup)
+3.Create user authentication flow (Login/Signup)

-Add payment integration (for educational purposes)
+4.Add payment integration (for educational purposes)

 🙌 Acknowledgements

 Inspired by the UI/UX of RedBus.in

 📃 License

 This project is licensed under the MIT License.
 Feel free to fork, clone, and modify for educational purposes.